ronpeer/CBL_mapPIN/README.md

 # CBL_mapPIN - Game instructions
-MapPIN - In this game, 2 players compete to check their geographical knowlege of europe and asia.
+MapPIN - In this game, 2 players compete to check their geographical knowlege of europe and asia in 4 rounds.

 To run the project:
-Unzip the the folder and run the file Main.java
+Unzip the the folder and run the file mapPIN\src\main\java\mappin\game\Main.java.
+Make sure your current directory is mapPIN since for DB communication to work properly, you must execute the code with the mapPIN directory being your current directory.

 Once the program has been ran, to start the game:
-1. Type the names of the players instead of the placeholder names "player 1" and "player 2".
+1. Replace the placeholder names "player 1" and "player 2" with the names of the player if you'd like.
 2. Pick the game mode of your choosing.
-   City mode - each player will be asked to pin a city and be scored on proximity Country mode - each player will be asked to pin a country and will be scored if correct
+   City mode - each player will be asked to pin a city and be scored on proximity and speed Country mode - each player will be asked to pin a country and will be scored on speed and only if correct
 3. Press the start button

 During the game: